 #3 – How to Buy Cryptocurrency in Malaysia – List of Approved Exchanges

-Of the three options, I’ve used Luno the longest, and had good experience.
+Of all the options, I’ve used Luno the longest, and had good experience.
 I may have made my first bitcoin from them too![Obligatory referral code: Buy RM500, get RM50 in BTC (instant 10% ROI) with my code ‘LNSURAYA50′ (valid for new users only).

 Steps: Open a new account at Luno.com > Go to REWARDS > Choose ENTER CODE > Enter the given promo code > Click Apply Code > Deposit the minimum amount required > Buy the minimum transaction amount > Get rewarded with the additional Bitcoin.]

-SINEGY is Malaysia’s homegrown exchange!
+SINEWY is Malaysia’s homegrown exchange!

 Obligatory referral code: Click here to get 15 Tokenize Points when you sign up with my link.
 The points are exchangeable for digital assets offered in Tokenize.